We keep making compilations of the most useful (that point comes first) and popular tools for Drupal development and design.

-You think we’re done with the Quiz module?
+Do you think we’re done with the Quiz module?
 Not yet!
-Let us introduce you another complementary module - Quiz file upload.
+Let us introduce you to another complementary module - Quiz file upload.
 It provides users with a cool option: now they’re allowed to upload a file as a response to a quiz question.
-That will definitely make user’s experience brighter.
+That will definitely make the user’s experience brighter.

 This module lets users see the poll results without page reloading: only a block with the poll is to reload.
 It means no time wasted and more pleasant UX.
-This feature works for all website’s polls.
-The Ajax pool module complements the Poll module included into Drupal Core.
+This feature works for all website polls.
+The Ajax pool module complements the Poll module included in Drupal Core.

-The H5P module made by a Norwegian company creates question sets, drag and drop questions, multiple choices questions.
+The H5P module made by a Norwegian company creates question sets, drag and drop questions, multiple-choice questions.
 Many more options are available.